comur/ContentAdminBundle/README.md

 comur_content_admin:
     locales: ['en'] # this will add as many translation tabs as the number of locales when rendering content editing field
     templates_parameter: 'my_templates' # (optional) if you use this parameter, the bundle will use this parameter name as templates parameter and try to get templates using this parameter name
+    entity_name: 'page' # (optional) a page parameter is passed to all templates when editing in backend (except if entity is not persisted yet)
     templates: # optional template parameters
         -   template: 'sections/developers/login.html.twig'
             controller: 'App\Controller\PageController::index' # Use controller instead of template (need anyway a template field to match and get controller parameter)